Human Centric General Physical Intelligence for Agile Manufacturing Automation: Challenges and Recommendations

 \section{Challenges and Recommendations}

-The pursuit of General Physical Intelligence is set to redefine automation by moving from rigid and pre-programmed systems to adaptive robots that can flexibly perceive, plan and interact within diverse and unstructured environments.
-However, transforming today's VLA models into industrially viable systems requires overcoming many fundamental challenges including;
+The pursuit of General Physical Intelligence (GPI) promises to transform automation by enabling robots to move beyond rigid and pre-programmed behaviors toward more adaptive systems capable of flexible perception, planning and interaction in diverse and unstructured environments.
+However, realizing industrially viable GPI through VLA models requires overcoming several foundational challenges including;